han-yaeger/yaeger-tutorial/README.md

 > Besides the interface `AABBCollided` there is a more complex version `AABBSideAwareCollided`, which receives information
 > on which of its sides the collision has occurred.

-The Sworfish is a dangerous foe and each time Hanny collides with him, she will lose a life point.
+The Swordfish is a dangerous foe and each time Hanny collides with him, she will lose a life point.
 At the start of the game Hanny has ten of those and when she reaches zero, she dies, and it is Game Over.

 :computer: Add the correct interface to Hanny and the SwordFish.
 You do not yet need to implement the event handler, but for